The Commonplace

 0.24

 Human–AI interaction issues—such as automation bias and shifting public servant roles—affect decision quality and legitimacy, creating a need for human‑in‑the‑loop processes.
-Decision Quality mixed medium decision quality, legitimacy/perceived legitimacy of decisions, and role composition of public servants
+Decision Quality mixed decision quality, legitimacy/perceived legitimacy of decisions, and role composition of public servants

 n=103